Board of Directors

 Please click here to view Brock CHC Board of Directors meeting dates, times and locations for September 2017 through to June 2018.

-Ted Smith is Vice-Chair of the Board.
+Ted Smith is Chair of the Board.
 He has extensive board and volunteer experience having contributed to such organizations as Sunderland Coop, Durham Dairy Producers, Durham 4-H Association, Sunderland Agricultural Society, Sunderland Historical Society, and many more.
-He is currently the Township of Brock Regional Councillor.
+Ted is currently the Township of Brock Regional Councillor.
 He has been Chair of the Township of Brock Finance Committee, Committee of Adjustment, Negotiating Committee and other committees.
-Mr. Smith is also a member of the Board of the Kawartha Conservation Authority.
+Ted is also a member of the Board of the Kawartha Conservation Authority.
 He is a resident of the Sunderland area.

-Terri Donovan is Secretary of the Board.
+Terri Donovan is Vice-Chair of the Board.
 She is a resident of Beaverton.
-Prior volunteer experience has included serving on the Beaverton Figure Skating Club board.
-She has over 14 years of experience working in healthcare and is currently employed as Quality Improvement Specialist at Health Quality Ontario.
+Prior volunteer experience has included serving on the Beaverton Figure Skating Club Board.
+Terri has over 15 years of experience working in healthcare and is currently employed as Quality Improvement Specialist at Health Quality Ontario.
 Previously she held positions in staff education and recreation and therapy services in long-term care facilities in Midhurst, Oshawa, Fenelon Falls and Beaverton.
-Ms. Donovan holds a degree in Physical Education/English from Wilfrid Laurier University, and a Certificate in Quality Management from University of Manitoba.
+Terri holds a degree in Physical Education/English from Wilfrid Laurier University, and a Certificate in Quality Management from University of Manitoba.
 She holds a Lean Six Sigma Black Belt designation in Quality Improvement.

-Gene Laundrie has been a resident of Beaverton, in Brock Township, for thirty-five years.
-He has been a volunteer Board Member with Brain Injury Services Barrie for twenty-three years.
+Gene Laundrie has been a resident of Beaverton, in Brock Township, for thirty-six years.
+He has been a volunteer Board Member with Brain Injury Services Barrie for twenty-four years.
 As an accident survivor since 1987, Gene has a personal interest in helping others navigate the health and social services systems to get the help they need.

-Debbie Skinner-Marquis has 30 years of experience as a registered practical nurse working in a variety of settings including acute care hospitals, community-based nursing, long-term care and teaching.
+Debbie Skinner-Marquis has 31 years of experience as a registered practical nurse working in a variety of settings including acute care hospitals, community-based nursing, long-term care and teaching.
 She is currently the Resident Assessment Instrument/Minimum Data Set/Educational Coordinator at Port Perry Place.
-She has a diverse background in nursing, counselling, education, restorative care, palliative care, wound care and quality improvement.
+She has a diverse background in nursing, counselling, education, RAI/MDS, restorative care, palliative care, wound care and quality improvement.
 Debbie won the Ontario Long Term Care Excellence Award 2016 for “Leadership in Nursing”.
-She has worked on special projects with the Canadian Red Cross (Operation Umbrella), the City of Peterborough (Save-a-Life, Y2K Strategic Emergency Plan) and the VON Peterborough.
+She has worked on special projects with the Canadian Red Cross and the City of Peterborough.
 She is a resident of Sunderland.